Career Profile: Podiatrist

 Why Is Podiatry a Job of Tomorrow?

-The amount of stress people’s feet go through in a day is astounding.
+The amount of stress people's feet go through in a day is astounding.
 One-fourth of all the bones in the human body are in the feet, so ensuring foot health—as podiatrists do—is vital.
-Employment opportunities for podiatrists are predicted to rise 9 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for podiatrists are predicted to rise 9 percent, according to the Bureau of Labor Statistics.
 The average annual salary for podiatrists is $108,220.

 What Does a Podiatrist Do?